 Why do you think it is important to get surrounded with people who have high Emotional Intelligence (E.Q.) whenever you are facing the biggest struggles in your life?

 Having a high E.Q. is much more beneficial than having a high I.Q. in most situations.

 This is one thing I have observed mostly every time I hit rock bottom.

 I have encountered so many unfortunate events in my life in the past how many years so I have pretty much observed how different types of people behave and react toward someone who is having some issues in life.

-People With Low Emotional Intelligence Often Underestimate The Problems
+People With Low E.Q.
+Often Underestimate The Problems

 If you encountered some people who just tried to underestimate your challenges in life, instead of showing empathy, just let them.